colgate-idwt/idwt-spring2017/schedule.md

 ## Week 11

-- **Mon, Apr 10 Lecture 19**
+- **Mon, Apr 10 Lecture 19: Google Flu Trends Revisited**
     + Reading:
         * [Detecting influenza epidemics using search engine query data](http://www.nature.com/nature/journal/v457/n7232/pdf/nature07634.pdf).
 This is the scientific article, published in Nature, describing Google Flu Trends (GFT).
 It's only 2 pages but it is fairly dense and technical.
 Your goal: (a) understand at a high level how GFT works, (b) find connections between the methodology used to build GFT and the machine learning reading you did in DSB.
         * [The Parable of Google Flu: Traps in Big Data Analysis](http://gking.harvard.edu/files/gking/files/0314policyforumff.pdf) An article in Science critiquing GFT.
 Please read this closely.
     + Questions to guide your reading: Please come to class with answers to these questions:
         1. The researchers ultimately frame the problem of detecting flu outbreaks as a specific data mining task.
 What kind of task is it framed as?
 Choose among the tasks from DSB which include classification, regression, similarity matching, clustering, co-occurrence grouping, profiling, link prediction, data reduction, causal modeling.
         2. In your own words, what is the input to the task?
 Be as precise as possible (you could even draw a little table of training data).